Mercerenies/latitude/spec/i_syntax_and_semantics/ch5_literals.md

    contains the different kinds of built-in exceptions available in Latitude.
 It is used when the virtual machine needs to throw an exception as a result of an error in a built-in function.
+ * The array object, denoted `Array` in the global scope, is used to represent arrays in the code.
+This has no corresponding primitive type, as arrays are implemented using Latitude slots.
  * The stack frame object and file header object are used, respectively, in reporting stack traces and in loading source code files.
 These are accessible using the respective global names